 UI Behavior

-The frontend passed all UI validation steps.
-Login flow and post-login state behaved correctly.
+Frontend passed all eight validation steps.
+Login and post-login state behaved correctly.
+100% UI.

 Kiro CLI